-If these alternatives do not suit your needs, and you are unable to find a suitable compromise, contact the NPD Data Request team for advice at <a href="https://www.npd.ncbi.nlm.ncbi.
+If these alternatives do not suit your needs, and you are unable to find a suitable compromise, contact the NPD Data Request team for advice at NPD.REQUESTS@education.gsi.gov.uk.

-4.5 Footnotes
+4.4 Footnotes

 All analyses must carry the appropriate footnotes from this NPD User Guide concerning definitions, small numbers and data quality.
 It is particularly important that the data source (National Pupil Database, The Department for Education) is clearly referenced.
 These footnotes must be retained when any analyses are passed on, even if only part of the analysis is used.